derf/Travel-Status-DE-DeutscheBahn/README.md

 ./Build test
 sudo ./Build install
 ```

+Note that system-wide installation does not have a well-defined uninstallation
+procedure.

 If you do not have superuser rights or do not want to perform a system-wide
 installation, you may leave out `Build install` and use **hafas-m** from the